wisp-forest/docs/docs/accessories/developer/itemstack_components.md

 |`"accessories"`| A list of `ItemStack`s that have various components and will be used to get Accessory info from when equipping the nest |

 !!! warning "Nest Equitability"
-    You will either need to add the Slot Validation component to the nest or add the given item the nest is made from to the given tag for the slot using the Tag Predicate for equipping
+    You will either need to add the Slot Validation component to the nest or add the given item that the nest is made from to the given tag for the slot using the Tag Predicate for equipping

 ## Rendering

-Below is the various components to adjust certain rendering aspects of Accessories.
+Below are the various components to adjust certain rendering aspects of Accessories.

 ### Rendering Override